 Courtroom dramas and television shows have skewed people’s views of divorce, leaving many couples surprised at their own circumstances.
 A topic that we often see misconstrued is the division of marital property.

 How do courts decide which spouse gets what?
 Do courts distribute equitably?
 Avoid being blindsided by understanding how marital property is divided in Florida divorce cases.
-Below, our family law attorneys at Orshan, Spann & Fernandez-Mesa explain the key pieces you need to know about Florida’s specific laws.
+Below, our attorneys at Orshan, Spann & Fernandez-Mesa explain the key pieces you need to know about Florida’s specific laws.

 Marital Property Division in a Florida Divorce Case